-(1) The examiners found six violations of 14 VAC 5-400-30.
-The company failed to document the claim file sufficiently to reconstruct events and/or dates that were pertinent to the claim.

-These findings occurred with such frequency as to indicate a general business or concealed from a first party claimant, directly or by omission, the benefits, coverages, or other provisions of an insurance policy that were pertinent to the claim.
+- (1) The examiners found six violations of 14 VAC 5-400-30.
+The company failed to document the claim file sufficiently to reconstruct events and/or dates that were pertinent to the claim. - These findings occurred with such frequency as to indicate a general business practice. - (2) The examiners found 38 violations of 14 VAC 5-400-40 A. The company obscured or concealed from a first party claimant, directly or by omission, the benefits, coverages, or other provisions of an insurance policy that were pertinent to the claim.